AGENDA FOR TRANSFORMATION

 - Allow private healthcare in a significant manner

 - Improve focus on clean air and water to reduce health risk

 - Implement food laws to ensure unadulterated/quality food production

-- State should limit itself to providing health care facilities to areas that are uneconomical for private enterprise
+- The state should limit itself to providing health care facilities to areas that are uneconomical for private enterprise

 - Promote medical tourism